 Here, we see convergence wasn’t achieved with this particular dataset after 3 attempts, and we can see in the plots of the MCMCglmm models that some of the variance estimates are not quite converged yet.
 It’s best to adjust bace parameters to allow for longer runtimes and better mixing of the MCMC chains.
 For now, however, we will ignore the convergence issues for the sake of showing the functionality.

-Another important feature is that users can also access all the final datasets with imputed values for each run (as a list).
+Another important feature is that users can also access all the final datasets with imputed values for each run.
 This can be useful for checking the imputed values (i.e., cross-validation) and exploring the imputation process in more detail.
-You can access the imputed datasets as follows:
+You can access the imputed datasets using the get_imputed_data() function, which returns them as either a list or a single stacked data frame:

 Code